-As at 30 April 2020, the Group has biological assets amounting to US\$63.3 million.
+As at 30 April 2020, the Group's biological assets amounted to US\$63.3 million.
 The gain on changes in the fair value of produce prior to harvest and harvested produce amounted to US\$57.6 million for the year ended 30 April 2020.

-The valuation of biological assets was significant to our audit as the estimation process is complex, involves significant management estimate, and is based on assumptions that could be affected by natural phenomena.
-The key assumptions in determining the fair value of harvested produce include expected selling prices and gross margins.
-The key assumptions for the fair value of produce prior to harvest include its expected selling prices, gross margin, estimated tonnage of harvests and future growing costs.
+The valuation of biological assets was significant to our audit because the estimation process is complex, involves significant management estimate, and is based on assumptions that can be affected by natural phenomena.
+The key assumptions for the fair value of harvested produce include selling prices and gross margins.
+The key assumptions for the fair value of produce prior to harvest include expected selling prices, gross margin, estimated tonnage of harvests and future growing costs.

-The Group's disclosures relating to biological assets and sources of estimation uncertainty are included in Note 11 to the financial statements
+The Group's disclosures relating to biological assets and sources of estimation uncertainty are included in Note 11 to the financial statements.

-We obtained an understanding of management's fair value measurement methodology and their process in deriving the fair value of the biological assets.
+We obtained an understanding of management's fair value measurement methodology and their process in fair valuation of the biological assets.
 We assessed the appropriateness of the methodology used in estimating the fair value.
 We tested the key assumptions used in the valuation, which include expected selling prices and gross margin for harvested produce; and expected selling prices, gross margin, estimated tonnage of harvests and future growing costs for produce prior to harvest, by comparing them to external data such as selling prices in the principal market and historical information.

-We also assessed the adequacy of the related disclosures related to biological assets.
+We also reviewed the adequacy of the related disclosures related to biological assets.